-James DuBois is Professor of Medicine, Principal Investigator of the Professional and Social Issues Lab, and Director of the Center for Clinical Research Ethics at Washington University School of Medicine, and an Adjunct Professor in the Albert Gnaegi Center for Health Care Ethics at Saint Louis University, where he was the inaugural Hubert Mäder Professor of Health Care Ethics and Director of the Bander Center for Medical Business Ethics.
+James DuBois is Professor of Medicine, Principal Investigator of the Professional and Social Issues Lab, and Director of the Center for Clinical and Research Ethics at Washington University School of Medicine, and an Adjunct Professor in the Albert Gnaegi Center for Health Care Ethics at Saint Louis University, where he was the inaugural Hubert Mäder Professor of Health Care Ethics and Director of the Bander Center for Medical Business Ethics.
 He is the founding Editor (with Ana Iltis) of Narrative Inquiry in Bioethics: A Journal of Qualitative Research, published by Johns Hopkins University Press.
 He completed his PhD in philosophy at the International Academy of Philosophy in Liechtenstein and his DSc in psychology at the University of Vienna.
 In 2010, he received the Society of Research Administrator's International Rose Award for best publication.
 He directs the Professionalism and Integrity in Research Program (PI Program), which offers intensive professional development education for researchers who have had difficulties with regulatory compliance.
 The PI Program won the 2013 Innovation in Human Research Protections from the Health Improvement Institute.

 His research interests include research ethics in mental health, preventing wrongdoing in healthcare, ethics in organ transplantation, moral development and education, and empirical research on ethical issues.